ygcaicn/ubuntu_qq/README.md

       --start           Start wechat
       --update          Update script
       --remove          Remove this script
-      --instance        Create a instance container, you can create more then one using this option
+      --instance        Create a instance wechat container, you can create more than one using this option
 ```

 ## 感谢